CACFP Administrative Manual Section 13.1

 PA visits are not required for centers operating under the Summer Food Service Program that have already received preapproval visits.
 In addition, SFAs are not required to conduct preapproval visits to school sites participating in the National School Lunch Program.

 To document PA visits, centers may use CACFP Form ID 86: PA Site Visit Form for Sponsors located in the Download Forms section of the CNIPS.

 Before filing the monthly reimbursement claim, a sponsor must conduct an edit check for each center and DCH provider and maintain documentation that the edit check was performed.
 The edit check consists of two steps.

-- Sponsors must verify that each center or DCH provider is approved to serve the meals that it is claiming.
-CACFP sponsors must ensure that each center or DCH provider claims only the meals approved on the center’s or DCH provider’s site application and that the claim is within the limit.
+- Sponsors must verify that each center and/or DCH provider is approved to serve the meals that it is claiming.
+CACFP sponsors must ensure that each center and/or DCH provider claims only the meals approved on the center’s or DCH provider’s site application in the CNIPS and that the claim is within the limit.

-- CC centers, SA centers, ADC centers, and DCH providers may claim a maximum of two meals and one snack or two snacks and one meal, per participant, per day.
+- Child care centers, SA centers, ADC centers, and DCH providers may claim a maximum of two meals and one snack or two snacks and one meal, per participant, per day.

 - ARA centers may claim a maximum of one meal and/or one snack per participant, per day.

 - Emergency shelters may claim a maximum of two meals and one snack, two snacks and one meal, or three meals per participant, per day.